 The chipotle compliments the sweetness of the pumpkin and sweet potatoes without making the turkey chili too spicy.
 This recipe only calls for 1 chipotle pepper in adobo sauce, but if you’re like me and can handle the heat, I recommend adding 2 chipotles.

-A super simple, easy and healthy Chipotle Pumpkin Turkey Chili made for fall!
+That’s it – a super simple, easy and healthy Turkey Pumpkin Chili made for fall!

 Now if we could only get the weather to cooperate.